Skip to main content

 Calistoga is the only Napa Valley town where world-class wine tasting meets natural hot springs, mud baths, and a geyser — all within a few miles.
 Its volcanic soils and mountain-ringed microclimate produce some of Napa's most bold and concentrated red wines.

-12 wineries · Napa Valley
+12 wineries · Cabernet Sauvignon

 Wineries in Carneros (Napa)